IHE/QRPH.CCG/input/pagecontent/CCG_v1_over.md

 below:

-1.  **Provide Information** – provide information, counselling, or instructions **to** the patient (CommunicationRequest)
+1.  **Provide Information** – provide information, counselling, or instructions **to** the patient.

-2.  **Collect Information** – capture information **about** the patient (using Questionnaire-QuestionnaireResponse pairs)
+2.  **Collect Information** – capture information **about** the patient.

-3.  **Request a Service (Lab Order)** – create a laboratory / pathology ServiceRequest
+3.  **Request a Service (Lab Order)** – create a laboratory / pathology Service Request.

-4.  **Request a Service (Radiology Order)** – create a radiology ServiceRequest
+4.  **Request a Service (Radiology Order)** – create a radiology Service Request.

-5.  **Request a Service (Procedure Order)** – create a procedure ServiceRequest
+5.  **Request a Service (Procedure Order)** – create a procedure Service Request.

-6.  **Request a Service (Referral)** – create a ServiceRequest to refer a patient to another care provider (e.g. perhaps to escalate to a higher level of care)
+6.  **Request a Service (Referral)** – create a Service Request to refer a patient to another care provider (e.g. perhaps to escalate to a higher level of care).

-7.  **Propose a Diagnosis** – record the patient&apos;s diagnosis as a Condition resource
+7.  **Propose a Diagnosis** – record the patient&apos;s diagnosis as a Condition resource.

-8.  **Order Medication** – create a medication order (MedicationRequest)
+8.  **Order Medication** – create a medication order.

-9.  **Dispense Medication** – dispense medications based on an active order (MedicationDispense)
+9.  **Dispense Medication** – dispense medications based on an active order.

-10. **Administer Medication** – administer a dispensed medication (MedicationAdministration)
+10. **Administer Medication** – administer a dispensed medication.

-11. **Request Immunization** – create a vaccination order and administer the vaccine (recorded as an Immunization resource)
+11. **Request Immunization** – create an order and administer the vaccine.

-12. **Stop Activity (Medication Order)** - create a Task that, upon being processed, will stop a patient&apos;s presently active MedicationRequest
+12. **Stop Activity (Medication Order)** - create a Task that, upon being processed, will stop a patient&apos;s presently active Medication Order.

-13. **Stop Activity (Service Order)**  - create a Task that, upon being processed, will stop a patient&apos;s presently active ServiceRequest
+13. **Stop Activity (Service Order)**  - create a Task that, upon being processed, will stop a patient&apos;s presently active Service Request.

 ### Stack-of-CARDs Processing Metaphor

 The Folder-and-CARDs "flattened stack" approach may be contrasted with a “flowchart” approach, as illustrated by Figure 5 and Figure 6.
-Figure 5 illustrates a flowchart centric approach for describing a CCG.
+Figure 5 illustrates a flowchart centric approach for describing CCG-supported workflows.

 <figure>
 <img src="image5.png"